jvendemiatti/CS-5-Final-Project/README.md

 Running GA with a higher population size and more generations yields better programs over time -- but it can take a while.
-We've been able to produce a program that fills 100% of the Picobot environment every time by running GA with popSize = 100 and numgens = 20.
+We've been able to produce a program that fills 100% of the Picobot environment almost every time by running GA with popSize = 100 and numgens = 20.
 It shouldn't take more than 5 minutes.

-Feel free to eail me, jvendemiatti@hmc.edu, if you have any questions or comments!
+Feel free to email me, jvendemiatti@hmc.edu, if you have any questions or comments!